Gusabary/SAIL/Notes/optiver-sprint.md

 ### Socket

 + **socket** is an endpoint for sending and receiving data between two applications in the network.

+### Cast

++ **Unicast** is a one-to-one transmission

++ **Broadcast** transmits data to all the hosts in a network

+  + **limited broadcast** transmits data to all the devices over the network that the sender resides.

+    Limited Broadcast Address (i.e. 255.255.255.255) is reserved for limited broadcast.

+  + **direct broadcast** transmits data to all the devices over the other network

+    Direct Broadcast Address translates all the Host ID part of bits to 1.

++ **Multicast** is like a broadcast that can cross subnets, but unlike broadcast does not touch all nodes.

+  Nodes have to subscribe to a multicast group to receive information.
+(IP address of Class D is used for multicast)

 ## Algorithms